dwhiffing/fury/content/aar/mf/mf1/mf1_aj/body.md

 All this activity just off their shores seems to have provoked a reaction from the Turks, and mid-morning they launch a large strike from airfields at Merzifon and Konya.
-The strike seems to be primarily F-5s (over two dozen of them!), and it’s not clear exactly what it’s targeting, since it seems to be on a course for the Crimea.
+The strike seems to be primarily F-5s (over two dozen of them\!), and it’s not clear exactly what it’s targeting, since it seems to be on a course for the Crimea.
 This delights the MiG-29 pilots in Gvardeyskoye.
 Many of them have been sitting out the battle, since they are only armed with short-ranged